Content Marketing Workshop. Sign up to start becoming more efficient AND effective at using Content to achieve your goals!

 The solution, Smriti says, is for parents to raise a voice and walk the talk.
 “This is a new industry.
 Until some 20 years ago people were making boys and girls wear the same jhablas.
 There was no industry.
 So if we start asking for more gender neutral clothes, they might give it to us.”

 “Barbification” of India further complicates the already skewed social structure that stereotypes its women and men.
 As Nitya Kartik says, “Battles to be fought at every corner, regardless of your gender.”
-Indian moms, it is time to teach your kids that the girl child is to be valued.
+Indian moms, let’s start teaching our kids that the girl child is to be valued.

 *Photo credit: dstefura (Used under the Creative Commons Attribution License.)